Kinshasa: Government

-Communal and neighborhood
+Communes and neighborhood

 The 24 communes are recognized as administrative subdivisions of the city, each further divided into smaller entities known as quartiers (neighborhoods).
-As decentralized territorial entities (entités territoriales décentralisées, ETD), the communes are endowed with legal personality and administrative autonomy.
-Each commune operates through two main governing bodies: the Conseil Communal (Communal Council) and the Collège Exécutif Communal (Communal Executive College).
+As decentralized territorial entities (entités territoriales décentralisées, ETD), the communes have legal personality and administrative autonomy, and operates through two main governing bodies: the Conseil Communal (Communal Council) and the Collège Exécutif Communal (Communal Executive College).